Families

 Accessibility Compliance Secretariat

-An accessibility compliance framework describes the different steps in the compliance process.
-The first step focuses on education to help organizations meet regulation requirements.
-To do this, the secretariat works with partners in the public, non-profit and private sectors to inform organizations about the legislation, share practical tools and resources, and provide accessibility training.
+An accessibility compliance framework (PDF) describes the different steps in the compliance process.
+The first step focuses on helping organizations meet requirements.
+To do this, the secretariat works with partners in the public, non-profit and private sectors to inform organizations about the legislation, share practical tools and resources.

 The secretariat receives complaints from the public about organizations that may not be meeting the legal requirements under the act.
-Each complaint is reviewed by staff.
-The information gathered from complaints determines what action the secretariat will take, based on the compliance framework.
-In addition, details from complaints are recorded and used to identify trends that inform compliance and awareness raising efforts.
-For more information about the complaints process, please visit: Complaints Procedures.
+Each complaint is reviewed by staff the information gathered determines what action the secretariat will take.